rolfen/photo-tools/README.md

  - `procdupes.js explain`: Prints a log of each processed file, witht the following prefixes before the filename:
    - ' KE ': Keep Empty
    - ' KL ': Keep last
+   - ' KF ': Keep first
    - ' KX ': Keep XMP file
    - ' D ': Delete duplicate
    Also, a ' NEW SET ' separator is printed for every new encountered file set.
  - `procdupes.js list`: Only list all deletion candidates.

+### Todo
+Do not delete duplicates with different file names (especially if they're supposedly unique photo IDs).

 ## Creating a contact sheet